about us

 Empowerment Through Authentic Self Expression:

 Far too often, artistic expression is limited within traditional artistic institutions and studio settings.
 We are committed to providing non-judgemental, uplifting environments where authenticity is not limited by arbitrary rules/regulations and artists are free to play and explore every facet of their practice.
-Our eclectic community celebrates unconventionality and empowers artists to break free from the status quo and embrace their authentic self expression.
+Our eclectic community celebrates unconventionality and empowers artists to break free from the status quo to embrace their authentic self expression.

 Connection through Play: